arslanob/HackorSnooze/README.md

 Check out posts from other users.
 You can add posts to your favorites Delete or edit your posts

-## How to Play
-- First click on the question mark icon will reveal the clue.
-- Second click will show you the answer!

 Click the [here](https://arslanob.github.io/HackorSnooze/) to play!

 ## Built With